1. Parsing XML

 3 Traversing the tree in a GPath style

-• Both are based on SAX so they both are low memory footprint
+• Both are based on SAX so both have a low memory footprint

 • Both can update/transform the XML